 OVERLAY: The amount of space that a door or drawer front overlaps on the frame of a cabinet box.

 HORIZONTAL GRAIN: The grain direction of piece requested will run horizontally, meaning from left to right.
 This is typical for drawer fronts.

 VERTICAL GRAIN: The grain direction of piece requested will run vertically, meaning from top to bottom.
 This is typical for doors.

 GLASS RABBET: A rectangular groove cut into the inside edge on the back of a frame to accept glass.

-MELAMINE: A colored plastic product, usually fixed to a MDF or Particle Board cores.
-It is used on the backs of Deco-form doors and drawer fronts and in cabinetry construction.
+MELAMINE: A coasted paper product, usually fixed to a MDF or Particle Board cores.
+It is used on the backs of Deco-Form® doors and drawer fronts and in cabinetry construction.

-LAMINATE: A colored plastic product, usually fixed to a phenolic backer, used for facing cabinetry.
+LAMINATE: A colored plastic product, usually fixed to a phenolic backer, used for refacing cabinetry.